maddydevgits/drug-traceability-blockchain/Readme.md

 # Development Process

 1. Create a Login and Register for all roles :heavy_check_mark:
-2. Create a Smart Contract for login and register :x:
+2. Create a Smart Contract for login and register :heavy_check_mark:
+3. Create a Migration Script for deploying register smart contract :x: